paketo-buildpacks/rfcs/text/dotnet-core/rfcs/0004-extend-dotnet-sdk.md

-having flexibility of file location during `dotnet publish` therefore I think that we should capitulate to Microsoft and create an expected .Net Hive installation, which is a layer where the file structure matches the layout that is present in the official .Net SDK release from Microsoft.
+having flexibility of file location during `dotnet publish` therefore I think that we should capitulate to Microsoft and create an expected .Net Hive installation, which is a layer where the file structure matches the layout that is present in the official .Net SDK release from Microsoft (includes the SDK, runtime, and ASP.NET).
 I think that this will make the buildpack less brittle to change in the future and will construct a build environment that is more similar to what .Net developers actually have installed on their machines and what Microsoft has in their Docker images.